Terms of Service

 11.1.
 A mediation is also present if the client or a company legally or economically affiliated with him enters into an employment relationship immediately after the contractor has established contact with the applicant without prior assignment.
 Decisive for the time of the establishment of the employment relationship between the client and the temporary worker is not the time of the start of work, but the time of the conclusion of the employment contract.

 11.2 The client is obliged to inform the contractor whether and when an employment contract has been concluded.
 If, in the event of a dispute, the contractor provides evidence of the existence of an employment relationship between the client and the temporary worker, the client bears the burden of proof that an employment relationship was not entered into.
 In the cases of 10.1. and 10.2. the client has to pay a commission to the contractor.
-Fixed-term employment relationships are subject to commission to the same extent as open-ended employment relationships.
+Fixed-term employment relationships are subject to commission to the same extent as permanent employment relationships.
 The amount of the agency commission is 20% of the gross annual remuneration to be achieved in the case of direct hiring of the temporary worker without prior assignment.
-In addition, the agency commission amounts to 2.5 gross monthly salaries in the case of a takeover within the first 3 months after the start of the hiring, 2.0 gross monthly salaries in the case of a takeover within the 4th to 6th month after the start of the hiring out, and in the case of a transfer within the 7th 1.5 gross monthly salary up to the 9th month and 1.0 gross monthly salary in the event of a transfer within the 10th to 12th month after the start of the assignment.
+In addition, the agency commission amounts to 2.5 gross monthly salaries in the case of a takeover within the first 3 months after the start of the hiring, 2.0 gross monthly salaries in the case of a takeover within the 4th to 6th month after the start of the hiring out, and in the case of a transfer within the 7th 1.5 gross monthly salary up to the 9th month and 1.0 gross monthly salary in the event of a takeover within the 10th to 12th month after the start of the assignment.

-11.4 If the employee works for the client on the basis of a freelance employee contract or a contract with a self-employed person, the provisions apply accordingly, with the proviso that instead of the gross monthly salary, the monthly fee agreed between the client and the employee forms the basis of the calculation.
+11.4 If the employee works for the client on the basis of a freelance employee contract or a contract with a self-employed person, the provisions apply accordingly with the proviso that instead of the gross monthly salary, the monthly fee agreed between the client and the employee forms the basis of the calculation.
 The above provisions apply accordingly if the employee is hired out by another temporary employment agency.
 The above provisions also apply in the event that the employee is placed in an apprenticeship relationship with the client.
 In this case, the basis for calculating the agency commission is the gross training remuneration agreed between the client and the temporary worker, but at least that between the contractor and the temporary worker

 last agreed gross monthly salary